 For all the experiments, it was possible to notice that higher rotation speeds and longer mixing times lead to have smoother MBSD profile (Graph 2); this behaviour was highlighted at the maximum bin filling for the less flowable blend – containing cellulose 50 μm – and at the medium bin filling for the more flowable blend – containing cellulose 100 μm.

 These outcomes were supported by the results obtained from wet chemistry in terms of Riboflavin Content Uniformity – determined by the criteria established from Authorities.

-Graphic 2: MBSD profile obtained on both the blends by varying the equipment set-up
+Graph 2: MBSD profile obtained on both the blends by varying the equipment set-up.